Image scanner: Applications programming interface

-WIA (Windows Image Acquisition) is an API provided by Microsoft for use on Microsoft Windows.

 Bundled applications

 Although no software beyond a scanning utility is a feature of any scanner, many scanners come bundled with software.
-Typically, in addition to the scanning utility, some type of image-editing application (such as Adobe Photoshop), and optical character recognition (OCR) software are supplied.
+Typically, in addition to the scanning utility, some type of raster image editor (such as Photoshop or GIMP) and optical character recognition (OCR) software are supplied.
 OCR software converts graphical images of text into standard text that can be edited using common word-processing and text-editing software; accuracy is rarely perfect.

 Output data

-Some scanners, especially those designed for scanning printed documents, only work in black-and-white but most modern scanners work in color.
+Some scanners, especially those designed for scanning printed documents, only work in black and white, but most modern scanners work in color.
 For the latter, the scanned result is a non-compressed RGB image, which can be transferred to a computer's memory.
-The color output of different scanners is not the same due to the spectral response of their sensing elements, the nature of their light source and the correction applied by the scanning software.
-While most image sensors have a linear response, the output values are usually gamma compressed.
+The color output of different scanners is not the same due to the spectral response of their sensing elements, the nature of their light source, and the correction applied by the scanning software.
+While most image sensors have a linear response, the output values are usually gamma-compressed.
 Some scanners compress and clean up the image using embedded firmware.
-Once on the computer, the image can be processed with a raster graphics program (such as Adobe Photoshop or the GIMP) and saved on a storage device (such as a hard disk).
+Once on the computer, the image can be processed with a raster graphics editor (such as Photoshop) and saved on a storage device (such as a hard disk).